Concrete Slab Sawing

 If the concrete happens to be in a basement or a confined area, our small electric saw may be the remedy you need to efficiently cut.
 It is able to be transported up and down stairs with two people.
 But there are areas where a flat saw will not work.

 Generally, cuts can be made up to 24" deep.
 However, we do offer specialized cuts of up to 27" deep.
 If the floor cutting requires deeper sawing, we may utilized track sawing or wire sawing to get the depth necessary.

 We also can saw a variety of materials and metals including zinc, magnesium, and beryllium.

 Typical Applications Include:

-Slab sawing is the most commonly used diamond cutting method.
+Flat sawing is the most commonly used diamond cutting method.
 It is typically used to cut horizontal flat surfaces such as floors, bridge decks, and pavement.
 Also called slab saws, flat saws feature a diamond blade that is mounted on a walk-behind machine requiring only one operator.
 They can cut up to 24" in depth.
-Slab saws are typically used to provide expansion joints, remove damaged pavement sections, clean and prepare random cracks for repair, and remove concrete sections for demolition purposes.
+Flat saws are typically used to provide expansion joints, remove damaged pavement sections, clean and prepare random cracks for repair, and remove concrete sections for demolition purposes.

 Ohio Concrete was called to a customer's house who recently had a bluestone patio added to their backyard.

 The customer indicated that the patio did not drain properly and puddling from rain remained for days.